pkangasmaki/devOps-ex3/README.md

  ### Main learnings

  I had never heard about topic-based communication before so I could say that it was the main learning from this exercise.
-I learnt how the basics of message brokers work and practiced how they work in practice with RabbitMQ.
-This exercise also gave me deeper level of understanding how things work in docker (Mainly the file-pattern).
+I learnt how the basics of message brokers work and how they work in practice with RabbitMQ.
+This exercise also gave me deeper level of understanding how things work in Docker since we had to write things in files and I was completely lost in that part at the beginning.